Wachira-2030/used-car-price-prediction/README.md

 ## 2. BUSINESS PROBLEM
 ### The Problem statement
 Royal car Dealers have a car yard.They mainly deal in selling new cars but want to make a shift to second hand dealership like other yards.There is a lack of information available to consumers about the relationship between used car prices and mileage.
-As a result, consumers may end uppaying more or less for a used car than it is actually worth, leading to financial losses or missed opportunities for savings.
+As a result, consumers may end up paying more or less for a used car than it is actually worth, leading to financial losses or missed opportunities for savings.

 ### Main Objective
-This project aims at solving the problem of predicting the price of a used car based on their features, using machine learning techniques..This will help people to decide whether the used car is worth the posted price by different online sites used as well as plan on when sell their cars.
+The main objective of this project is aimed at predicting the price of a used car based on their features by using machine learning techniques.This will help people to decide whether the used car is worth the posted price on different online sites in order to decide on when to sell or buy used cars.

 ## 3. NOTEBOOK STRUCTURE
 The python notebook is structured as follows: